unavi-xyz/wired-protocol/world/README.md

   "info": {
     "name": "My World",
     "description": "A description of the world.",
-    "host": "host.unavi.xyz" // Domain name of the host },
+    "host": "host.unavi.xyz"
+  },
-  "model": "./world.gltf" // Must be a glTF file
+  "model": "./world.gltf"
 }
 ```

+The `info` field contains metadata about the world.

+The `model` field contains a URI pointing to a glTF file that defines the world's 3D model.